ci-bonfire/Sprint/myth/_docs_src/writing_docs.md

 The files must have the file extension of `.md` in order to be recognized by the system.
 When a page is displayed, the Document Map in the sidebar will automatically scan your docs and generate the map based on the `<h2>` and <`h3>` tags in the document.

 ### Documentation Groups
-By default, Bonfire ships with documentation in two groups, one for your application and one for Bonfire's docs.
-These can be found at `application/docs` and `bonfire/docs` respectively.
+By default, Sprint ships with documentation in two groups, one for your application and one for Sptint's docs.
+These can be found at `application/docs` and `myth/_docs_src` respectively.
 These groups are the items you see in the topbar when viewing the default documentation.
 You can create your own groups to further customize your documentation.

-The settings are located in the docs module, `config/docs.php` configuration file.
+The settings are located in the docs module, `myth/CIModules/docs/config/docs.php` configuration file.
+To make changes to this you should consider copying this file to the `application/config` folder.

 	$config['docs.folders'] = [
 	    'application'   => APPPATH .'docs',
-    	'bonfire'     => BFPATH .'docs'
+    	'developer'     => APPPATH .'../myth/_docs_src'
 	];

 The keys of the array determine the URI segment they will be displayed at, as well as the name that is displayed in the topbar.
 The value of the array items is the folder where the doc files can be found.